Dean Pregerson: Notable cases

 Pregerson has been involved in many cases related to the entertainment industry, the use of concealed stun belts on prisoners in court, as well as the planned completion of the I-710 Freeway.

 Personal life

-Pregerson's father, Harry Pregerson, was a federal judge on the United States Court of Appeals for the Ninth Circuit.
 In December 2013, Pregerson's son, David, age 23, was killed by a hit and run driver while walking home in the Pacific Palisades community of Los Angeles.

-In December 2021, Pregerson's wife, Sharon, age 64, died.